sjnorth/sjnorth.github.io/_posts/2015-12-31-taking-aim.md

 That probably wouldn't stop me going, but it would be great to set up a new group where English is the main language.

 Watch this space for more in 2016.

-Happy new year and success to you all.
+## Happy new year and success to you all!